JamesQFreeman/simpleITK-Snap/README.md

 </div>

 ## Overview

-It's a Qt-based 3D medical image visualization tool.
-Unlike most visualization tool, SimpleITKSnap gives you more freedom via extension design.
+SimpleITKSnap is a 3D-image visualization tool.
+SimpleITKSnap is developed to bridge the gap between 3D-image process programming and its visualization.
+Comparing to the existing method, SimpleITKSnap have these advantage:
+1. "In-place" display like matplotlib: ```sis.imshow(yourArray)```.
+You don't need to save your processed result to disk, open ITK-SNAP, find the file and load it again.
+2. Extension-based design, meet your visualization demand by writing your own extension.
-The code is short thus it's super easy to understand and modify.
-In short, it is an ITK-Snap in 200 lines!
+The extension development requires minimal code and is super easy to develop.

-If you have any bug when using simpleITK-Snap, please put that on the issue.
 ## Install
 First, clone this repo to your local environment: